gabrield03/cs163/docs/project-doc.md

-# Proposal: Energy Consumption Forecasting
+# Proposal: Energy Consumption Forecasting Based on Weather

 ## Project Summary
 <!--- Write a summary of your project including the project goals, broader impacts, and data sources -->